-You should come (professionally dressed) with a notepad or padfolio, a pen, and copies of your résumé.
-Try to leave your backpack or other items at home during the career fair.
-It is distracting to have to lug around a lot of items when trying to meet and network with employers
+Plan to arrive with a notepad and/or padfolio, a pen, and tailored copies of your resume (especially if the event is a Career Fair).
+Try to leave your backpack or other items at home during the event.
+It is distracting to have to lug around a lot of items when trying to meet and network with employers.